shawnbrown/datatest/docs/getting_started.rst

 Using Reference Data
 ====================

-In the previous example, the ``test_label_sets()`` method specifies its required values directly in the method itself.
-While this works for many situations, large collections of reference data will oftentimes need to be stored in an external source (a file or database).
+Datatest also supports the use of reference data from external sources (files or databases).
+While the tests in our first example specify their required values directly in the methods themselves, doing so becomes inconvenient when working with large amounts of reference data.

-To continue our previous example, we can use the following table as reference data (**regional_report.csv**):
+To continue testing the data from our first example, we can use the following table as reference data (**regional_report.csv**):

     =========  ==============  ==================
     region     active_members   hours_volunteered